Maggie De Block

 Maggie Celine Louise De Block (/nl-BE/; born 28 April 1962) is a Belgian politician.
-A member of the Open VLD, she has chaired her party's group in the Chamber of Representatives since 2020.
+A member of Anders (formerly Open Flemish Liberals and Democrats), she has chaired her party's group in the Chamber of Representatives since 2020.

-De Block served as Minister of Social Affairs and Health in the governments of Prime Ministers Charles Michel and Sophie Wilmès from 2014 until 2020.
+De Block served as minister of social affairs and health in the governments of prime ministers Charles Michel and Sophie Wilmès from 2014 until 2020.
 Following a reshuffle on 9 December 2018 to prevent the government's collapse, she additionally resumed responsibility for Asylum and Migration.

 Early life and career

 Maggie Celine Louise De Block was born in Merchtem, Province of Brabant (present-day Flemish Brabant) on 28 April 1962.
 She was the first of three children born to Jan De Block who worked at the Belgian railway company the NMBS/SNCB.
 After her first brother was born, her mother became a housewife to care for the children.
 When Maggie was seven her father died in a car accident.
 Five months later her mother gave birth to Maggie's second brother who they called Jan after their father.

 De Block went to the former secondary school Koninklijk Lyceum (now Lyceum Martha Somers Brussel) in Laeken.
 After her graduation, she studied medicine at the Vrije Universiteit Brussel.
 Still a student in 1982, De Block married Luc Asselman.
 They have two children.
 She graduated as a family doctor.